axa-ch/web-toolkit/README.md

 Do not hesitate, we appreciate every contribution.
 Do not fear non-perfect Pull Requests, nobody is perfect.

-When contribution please stick to the following guides:
+When contributing please stick to the following guides:

 ### Branching